DefinedNet/nebula-docs/src/data/config-reference.md

             each remote.
 If all rules are "allow", the default will be "deny", and vice-versa.
 If both "allow" and "deny" rules are present, then you MUST set a rule for "0.0.0.0/0" as the default.
+          example: |-
+            remote_allow_list:
+              # Example to block IPs from this subnet from being used for remote IPs.
+              "172.16.0.0/12": false

+              # A more complicated example, allow public IPs but only private IPs from a specific subnet
+              "0.0.0.0/0": true
+              "10.0.0.0/8": false
+              "10.42.42.0/24": true
         - name: local_allow_list
           description: local_allow_list allows you to filter which local IP addresses we advertise to the lighthouses.
 This uses the same logic as